To Our Amazing Educators Everywhere,

 There are many options for creating Groups depending on your teaching preference - allowing students to create their own groups, to self sign-up, asking Canvas to automatically create Groups, or manually assigning Groups as the teacher.
 Full guides on these different options can be found in the links below, however there are a two key things to consider with this process:

 Canvas courses are optimised for 3,000 - 5,000 enrollments, and will remain performant with these numbers.
-As will all online tools, there are implications to be aware of when dealing with larger volumes, particularly with regards to load times and navigation.
+As with all online tools, there are implications to be aware of when dealing with larger volumes, particularly with regards to load times and navigation.
 It is important to be aware of this, and really consider whether reaching the upper limits of student numbers is necessary in your context, or if other solutions could be found.
 Areas in particular to be aware of include:

 These are just a few suggestions of best practices for facilitating manageable teaching and engaging learning opportunities within large Courses.
 We’d love to hear from you - what are your thoughts about these ideas?
 What are your tips for managing large Courses?